WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 Suspicious Token Flow

-The transaction shows 1,000,000,000 "DOT" tokens transferred from the Null address (0x000...000) — which is unusual because:
+The transaction shows 1,000,000,000 "DOT" tokens transferred from the null address (0x000...000) — which is abnormal because:

-- Tokens were sent to "Uniswap V4: Pool Manager" with a displayed value of $1,220,000,000
+- The tokens were sent to "Uniswap V4: Pool Manager" with a displayed value of $1,220,000,000

-- Only ~108 ETH ($238,000) was ultimately withdrawn — an enormous discrepancy
+- The actual proceeds were only ~108 ETH ($238,000) — an enormous discrepancy

 Liquidity and Impact Analysis

-ETH flow through routers:
+ETH flow through the routers:

 - 108.238 ETH from Uniswap Pool Manager → Odos Router V3